Skip to content

 Note

-There will be one HelmRelease per module in the package.
+One HelmRelease is created per module in the package.

 If the release is stuck in WAIT_HREL, inspect this resource: